Presidential Innovation Award for Environmental Educators

 In previous years, EPA and the National Environmental Education Foundation partnered together to administer the Richard C. Bartlett Award to one of the Presidential Innovation for Environmental Education Award Winners.
 The Richard C. Bartlett Award was established by the NEEF in 2007 to distinguish teachers who best represent Richard C. Bartlett’s passion for and leadership in environmental education.
 Richard Bartlett (1935-2011) believed that the role of teachers in integrating environmental education is critical to preserving the natural world for future generations.
 His commitment to conservation and environmental education spanned over four decades and inspired environmental educators nationwide.

-No Bartlett Award will be presented in 2017 as part of the PIAEE program.
+No Bartlett Award will be presented during this cycle of the PIAEE program.